Driver Ed FAQ

 The Colorado DMV recommends that your teen completes their BTW Driving Lessons within the first six months of completing the classroom portion so that the training remains consistent and flows from one segment to the next.

-To learn more about our Behind-The-Wheel Driving Lessons, check out our Driver Ed Services page.
+To learn more about our Behind-The-Wheel Driving Lessons, check out our Driving Lessons page.

 How do I get my teen's drive times scheduled?

 To schedule your teen's driving lesson times, log into your Student's Account to reserve a time.
 Select a day of the week that appears in green that works for you, then click 'Register.'
-Your teen's driving lesson can take place at one of the following high schools: Fairview, Boulder, Monarch, Centaurus, and Broomfield.
+Your teen's driving lesson can take place at one of the following high schools: Fairview, Boulder, Monarch, Centaurus, Peak to Peak, Broomfield, Legacy, Holy Family, Mountain Range, Erie, and Horizon.

 What can my teen expect to learn during behind-the-wheel training?